Merchant Account FAQ

 What is a merchant account?

 A common misunderstanding is that a merchant account is a type of bank account, it is not.
-A merchant account allows merchants to accept credits cards and incorporate other cash processing methods, such as check cashing into their income flow.
+A merchant account allows merchants to accept credits cards and incorporate other cash processing methods, such as check cashing into their their income flow.
 It is similar to a credit line from a bank.
 Merchant accounts are issued by what are called, “Acquiring banks”.
 A merchant must have an ongoing, contractual relationship with either an acquiring bank or an agent of an acquiring bank (also called ISO / MSP) in order to processing credit cards.

 Applying for a merchant account is simple.